-- Dice the apple, pit and roughly chop the olives, and as well as the jalapenos and herbs.
-Finely slice the garlic.
+- Dice the apple, and roughly chop the olives, the jalapenos and herbs.
+Crush the garlic.
 Chuck everything into the bowl with the capers, sweetcorn, mustard, mayonnaise and lemon juice.
 Season with salt and pepper, then stir with a fork, breaking down the big chunks of tuna.
 Taste a little, and add more mayo, lemon juice, salt, or mustard if necessary.

 - Lay your bread on a chopping board, line your base pieces with cheese, then split the tuna filling between both.
 Top with another layer of cheese, close the bread and brush with melted butter.
 Squash on a couple of extra jalapenos on top.